Latest Updates on Camp Lejeune Water Contamination Lawsuit 2024

 Camp Lejeune Elective Settlement Option Amounts

-The elective settlement divides eligible conditions into two tiers based on the strength of evidence linking them to the contamination:
+The elective settlement divided eligible conditions into two tiers based on the strength of evidence linking them to the contamination:

-For Camp Lejeune Tier 1 qualifying injuries individuals diagnosed with kidney cancer, liver cancer, non-Hodgkin’s lymphoma and bladder cancer will receive;
+For Camp Lejeune Tier 1 qualifying injuries individuals diagnosed with kidney cancer, liver cancer, non-Hodgkin’s lymphoma and bladder cancer could receive;

 • $150,000 if they lived or worked on the base between 30 days and a year